dev-raj-1729/iit-bhu-mnc.github.io/README.md

 ### Weekly Announcements
 * First CSO101 (Computer Science) quiz has been cancelled and second CSO101 quiz to be held on 21/12/2020 (Monday).
 Syllabus : Topics taken in the two weeks before the quiz.
 * First CY101 (Chemistry) quiz  has been postponed to 27th Dec from 20th Dec
+* Second PHY102 quiz will be held on 19th Dec from 10 AM to 11 AM for Syllabus and more details [Click Here (Physics Site)](https://sites.google.com/itbhu.ac.in/phy102/home?pli=1&authuser=2)
 * <img src="https://iit-bhu-mnc.github.io/cos.jpeg" alt="Club Orientation Schedule">

 ### Links